-Nuseed’s omega-3 and carinata renewable fuel programs are creating impressive sustainable solutions to global problems, however, these aren’t the only ecological benefits of Nuseed’s crop portfolio.
+Nuseed’s omega-3 and carinata low carbon fuel programs are creating impressive sustainable solutions to global problems, however, these aren’t the only ecological benefits of Nuseed’s crop portfolio.
 So, what are a few of these ‘built-in benefits’ helping the environment?

 - Commercial sunflower hybrids have many of the characteristics of their wild relatives, such as drought tolerance and a deep root system that mines for nutrients.